rosafilgueira/Exploring_TheList_Data/mining_LIST_2018_2021_data/README.md

  - case study[**NEW!!**]:
-       -[case study using sample dataset from 2018 to 2021](https://storage.googleapis.com/case_study_list/Case_Study_v2.html): In this case study with have analysed together all the sample events available from 2018 to 2021.
+       -[case study using sample dataset from Nov 2017 to 2022](https://storage.googleapis.com/case_study_list/Case_Study_v2.html): In this case study with have analysed together all the sample events available from 2017 to 2022.
 These are our **preliminar** results.
-In this case study, we can see how the number of events, schedules, performances have drastically changed over the last 4 years.
+In this case study, we can see how the number of events, schedules, performances have drastically changed over the last 5 years.

   - events: